slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - companies hire for a problem and not general optimizations.
 Even if they need a generalist.
 - Try consulting or entrepreneurship.
 When you sell your time, you need to fit into a role that someone can comprehend and already knows they need.
 When you sell your ability to deliver results, nobody asks about your skillset.
 - money is trust. system of mutual trust.
--->
+- when hiring or investing you don't get the best deal at the best price. -- Naval Ravikant*
+- your real resume is a painful recounting of all your struggles. -- Naval Ravikant*
+- twitter is a much better resume than linkedin.
+- you're never going to get rich renting out your time. -- Naval Ravikant*
+- if you can't see yourself working with somene for life, don't work with them for a day. -- Naval Ravikant*
+- trade money for time, not time for money.
+You're going to run out of time first. -- Naval Ravikant*
+- earn with your mind, not with your time. -- Naval Ravikant*
+- a taste of freedom can make you unemployable. -- Naval Ravikant* -->

 > *'He who works with his hands is a laborer.